UK watchdog tells banks to improve remote working safeguards

-LONDON (Reuters) - Banks and investment firms have to come up with more “creative solutions” to avoid misconduct as staff work from home due to the coronavirus pandemic, Britain’s Financial Conduct Authority said on Thursday.
+LONDON (Reuters) - Banks and investment firms need more “creative solutions” to avoid misconduct as staff are set to work from home for longer due to the pandemic, Britain’s Financial Conduct Authority said on Thursday.

-Britain told people to work from home from Thursday if possible as new cases of COVID-19 grow again.
+Britain told people to work from home if possible from Thursday as new cases of COVID-19 grow again, with Prime Minister Boris Johnson saying the new restrictions could stay for up to six months.

+Banking employees such as traders began working from home after a lockdown was introduced in March but had started returning to the office in recent weeks, where they can be more closely supervised by compliance staff.

 Megan Butler, executive director for wholesale supervision at the FCA, said firms have broadly managed conduct and other risks from remote working “pretty well so far”.